n3dst4/browser-bundle-task/README.markdown

    * `watch`: if true, put the task into watch mode, i.e. become long-running and rebuild when changes occur to the source
    * `production`: if true, omit source maps and minify the resulting code

-Returns a function, suitable for use as a gulp task, which, when called, will bundle the code.

-The returned task function, returns an eventEmitter that represents the bundling stream.
+Returns an eventEmitter that represents the bundling stream.
 You can listen to the the `"end"` event to know when the bundling is completed.

 In watch mode, there is also an `updated` event that is triggered *after* a rebuild has finished.